gdalmaso96/PepperPotCheck/README.md

   <li> run one simulation per each beam quadrupole setting, one per COBRA center settings, one per each PepperPot plate (maybe include flange)</li>
   <li> evaluate chi2 on beam profiles </li>
 </ol>

+From this fit it could be possible cross check scaling factors as compared to the surface muon energy: the focusing of the quadrupoles depends on the ratio between the gradient and Pz, which means that Pz itself is sensitive to the scaling factor.
+By imposing the energy of the monochromatic line (which is known by kinematics), it is possible to fit the scaling factors as well.

 ## Luca's involvement
 As the longitudinal fit is probably a bit too convoluted, Luca could try to do the fit to the scale factor.
 I will prepare a g4bl model and make a first comparison myself between the PILL profiles and the simulation.
 Could also think of introducing a scale factor on the position scale: if Air MS is non neglible (by current estimate shouldn't introduce any issue), then we would observe a broadening of all the shapes.
 Assuming that the effect is still small stretching the distributions from the simulation could be enough, otherwise it would be needed to introduce a double deconvolution to the measured beam phase space based on computing the expected brodening for such a column of air, or even fit it through simulation.